erf/toml_localizations/README.md

    All other whitespace
    is preserved.
 '''

+list = [ 'one', 'two', 'three' ]
 ```

 > Tip: Toml supports several ways of expressing strings.
-See Toml documentation for more info.
+See Toml documentation
+> for more info.

 ### MaterialApp

-Add `TomlLocalizationsDelegate` to `MaterialApp` and set `supportedLocales` using language/country codes.
+Add `TomlLocalizationsDelegate` to `MaterialApp` and set `supportedLocales`
+using language/country codes.

 ```
 MaterialApp(